sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/operations.md

 If you are restoring a previously running environment, see the instructions for [restoring a previously running deployment](#restoring-sourcegraph-databases-into-an-existing-environment)

-A. Copy the database dump files (eg. `sourcegraph_db.out` and `codeintel_db.out`) into the root of the `deploy-sourcegraph` directory
+A. Copy the database dump files (eg. `sourcegraph_db.out` and `codeintel_db.out`) into the root of the `deploy-sourcegraph` directory.

-B. Start the database services by running the following command from the root of the [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) directory
+B. Start the database services by running the following command from the root of the [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) directory.

 ```bash
 kubectl rollout restart deployment pgsql
 kubectl rollout restart deployment codeintel-db
 ```

-C. Copy the database files into the pods by running the following command from the root of the [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) directory
+C. Copy the database files into the pods by running the following command from the root of the [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph) directory.

 ```bash
 kubectl cp sourcegraph_db.out $NAMESPACE/$pgsql_POD_NAME:/tmp/sourcegraph_db.out